celo-org/celo-blockchain/consensus/istanbul/backend/announce.md

 In order to reduce the amount of message flooding, every [FullNode] participating in the p2p network must maintain a version table for the [NearlyElectedValidator] nodes in the network.
 This table is built and updated with one specific message from the protocol ( [versionCertificatesMsg] ).

-While [FullNode] instances cannot see the actual [eNodeURL] values, they can see the versions attached to them, and both filter and prune some of the messages in the protocol.

 [NearlyElectedValidator] can also use this table to understand which [eNodeURL] entries are stale, if the [eNodeURL] table entry has a version older than the version table entry.

 ## Basic Operation